-Employers expressed great interest in education and training programs that can be developed by community colleges.
+Employers expressed interest in education and training programs that can be developed by community colleges.
 The employer responses are summarized in Figure 9 below:

-- 3 out of 4 employers expressed great or some interest in an internship program for community college students. - 2 out of 3 employers were interested in a two-year Associate program for resource and conservation management. - More than 60% of employers expressed great or some interest in a one-year certificate program in energy auditing and retrofitting. - 6 out of 10 employers were interested in on-site customized training for their current energy employees. - More than half of employers surveyed expressed interest in a two-year Associate degree or certificate program for building controls systems technicians.
+- 2 out of 3 employers expressed great or some interest in an internship program for community college students. - 54 percent of employers expressed interest in on-site customized training for current energy employees. - More than half of employers expressed great or some interest in a one-year certificate program in energy auditing and retrofitting and a two-year Associate degree program in resource & conservation management.